EMDR Therapy, IFS Therapy, Treatment of Relational & Attachment Trauma, Subspecializing in Dissociative Disorders

-It includes anything from a single incident to prolonged abuse.
+It includes anything from a single traumatic incident to prolonged or chronic trauma.
 The effects of the trauma depend on the way the survivor perceives the event(s).
 Trauma can be experienced verbally, emotionally, financially, sexually, spiritually, and physically, through witnessing violence, and coercive control.
 The effects and symptoms of experiencing and living with the legacy of trauma are, in and of themselves, traumatizing.